eddieh-xlnx/eco_insert_route_debug/README.md

 # Inserting and Routing a Debug Core As An ECO

-This repository is intended to support the RapidWright at:
+This repository is intended to support the RapidWright tutorial at:

 https://www.rapidwright.io/docs/ECO_Insert_Route_Debug.html